 These are one of the few speakers that have a uniquely angled rectangular shape, making them nice to look at but possibly not the best if you are planning on putting something on top of them; it might slide pretty easily.

-Even so, they are one of the best pc speakers if you are technically challenged since they only have four plugs: one for power, one to connect the speakers, two 3.5mm audio jacks to be plugged into a computer or two, and one front 3.5mm audio jack for headphones.
+Even so, they are one of the best computer speakers under 100 if you are technically challenged since they only have four plugs: one for power, one to connect the speakers, two 3.5mm audio jacks to be plugged into a computer or two, and one front 3.5mm audio jack for headphones.

 You might like these speakers for their above-average bass quality and decent volume range.
 Although there are no bass or special volume/sound controls, the quality is good enough that you may find yourself rarely wanting to adjust it.